cwendorf/Sourcebook/Methods/README.md

 ### Statistical Analyses

-This section provides an overview of the basic types of statistical analyses.
+This chapter provides an overview of the basic types of statistical analyses.
 This starts with the basic terminology of statistics.
 It also includes a decision tree for highlighting the typical tests of statistical significance, confidence intervals, and effects sizes used for common univariate research designs.

 - [View the Chapter](./statistical-analyses/)